 Contact Information by County

-Lumber and firewood are sold to the public at some state forests.
+Lumber and firewood is sold to the public at some state forests.
 Contact the area forester at your nearest state forest for more information.

 State Forests Brochure

 Forestry ServicesThe Iowa DNR works to help Iowans expand and care for the state's roughly 3 million acres of trees and forests.
 We use professionally trained foresters and natural resource technicians to provide forestry assistance to private landowners, to sustainably manage our state forests, to operate the State Forest Nursery at costs of production, and to protect, utilize and enhance the state's forest resources for today and tomorrow.
 Learn more about our forestry services.